dfst/deepforge/docs/walkthrough/CIFAR-10-classifier.rst

 Beginning from a blank network, the first step when building a network is to create an Input layer by clicking anywhere on the workspace.

+For reference during design, the full architecture can be found `here <images/vgg-full.png>`_.

 .. figure:: images/vgg-blank.png
     :align: center
     :scale: 25%